harbdog/raycaster-go/README.md

 ## Raycaster-go interfaces

-There are additional raycaster-go specific interfaces that will be required render the map levels, wall textures, and sprites.
+There are additional raycaster-go specific interfaces that will be required to render the map levels, wall textures, and sprites.

 ### [Map interfaces](map.go)